nicksettje/tethys/_posts/2017-08-16-Access-Yahoo-Fantasy-Sports-Data.md

 Next, we define a shared volume.
 [Docker volumes](https://docs.docker.com/engine/admin/volumes/volumes/) have confused a number of people in the past.
 In simple terms, these are just persistent containers for data, files, code, or any other information.
 You make a persistent volume so you can share it among your host and your various containers running services.
 In our case, we share the folder `./yahoo` on our host machine (which is really `/home/ubuntu/tethys/yahoo`) with our `yahoo` service.
 Within our `yahoo` service, the shared volume can be found at `/yahoo`.
 We will see why this is important when we structure the `yahoo` service `Dockerfile` shortly.

 Lastly, the `yahoo` service runs the command `python -u yahoo.py`.
 This means that as soon as the service starts, it tries to run a Python script called `yahoo.py`.
 The `-u` flag means that Python runs in [unbuffered mode](https://docs.python.org/2/using/cmdline.html).
 For our purposes, this means that Python will write all information to `stdout` as soon as possible without internal buffering, so we see the data almost as soon as it is received from the Yahoo API.

+This `docker-compose.yml` is just our roadmap for setting up our project directories, build scripts, and scraping code.
+Let's see how to follow this roadmap to a working Yahoo scraping service.

+#### Following the Roadmap: Dockerfile and Yahoo Scraping Script

 ### Generating a Yahoo Authorization Token
 We already have Yahoo API keys, but this only allows us to request a token from Yahoo that we will use as further proof of authorization.
 In order to get the authorization token, I wrote a small python script to perform the first handshake.
 This script uses the [yahooo-oauth](https://github.com/josuebrunel/yahoo-oauth/tree/master/yahoo_oauth) library available through pip.